RizqiSyahrendra/quran-app/README.md

 <img src="screenshot/home.png" width="400">

 ## Motivation
 There's no any special motivation.
-I created this project for personal use.
+I created this project for personal use, but feel free to use it as well if you want.

 ## Features
 - Read Qur'an